osbm/nixapks/README.md

-I am using nix to build android applications to be sure that it is being built safely from the source code to the apk file.
+# Nixapks

+A repository of derivations that builds as much open source android applications as possible.

+## Directories

+## Roadmap

+- Write custom derivation to compile Gradle based applications.
+- Add flutter apps
+- When there is enough apps, ask to get this repository be added to the nix-community organization.

-# Why though?
+### Why though?
 Why not just use google play or even f-droid?

 I love nix and being able to build my packages and even my operating system in a pure and reproducible way is awesome.
 I want that for my android devices.
 But i find the state of development in the android worse than python 😭🙏.